hyperion-rt/hyperion/docs/setup/setup_conf.rst

     m.set_sample_sources_evenly(True)

-Note that this does not yet cause point sources within `Point source collections`_ to be evenly sampled.
+Note that this does not yet cause point sources within :ref:`point-source-collections` to be evenly sampled.
 For the purposes of this option, a point source collection counts as a single source.

 Outputting physical quantities
 ------------------------------